We all have to buy groceries. And while some of us rush in, get what we came for, and head to the cashier, we often tend to leave money on the table.

 9- Learn your price points

-Keeping a price list can assure that you’re always buying that item at its lower price.
+Keeping a price list, like the one Super Savers members use, can assure that you’re always buying that item at its lower price.
 When I first started grocery shopping on my own as a newlywed, I would call my mom to tell her all the prices I paid for my groceries.

 With her experience, she’d let me know whether I got a good price or not.
 More often, it was the latter.